Kostusas/openhpc-setup/README.md

 - PXE boot ready through the LAN network headnode is connected to
 - Worker nodes are connected to the same LAN network as the head node (VXLAN for example)

-For both devices, make sure you choose the NIC that is being emulated is "rtl8139" (or just not "virtio") in the VM settings.
+For both devices, make sure the NIC being emulated is "rtl8139" (or just not "virtio") in the VM settings.

 ## Roles

 There are following roles in the `roles` directory:

+- `openhpc_install`: Installs core OpenHPC, Warewulf and Slurm packages.
-- `openhpc_init`: Initializes and sets up the OpenHPC cluster on the head node.
-Based on the OpenHPC installation guide.
+- `openhpc_init`: Configures the head node services for OpenHPC using Ansible tasks based on the OpenHPC installation guide.
 - `firewall`: Configures the firewall on the head node to allow PXE boot and other services.
 - `slurmctl_init`: Initializes the Slurm controller on the head node.
 - `grafana`: Installs and configures Grafana with pre-configured dashboards.